 It’s important to take different factors into consideration when choosing any protein powder for your children.
 For one, you need to make sure your child is comfortable taking it, and second, you need to make sure you’re giving them just enough protein.

-Here are our top seven protein powders for kids picks guide:
+Here are our top seven brands for kids picks guide:

 - 1. Transparent Labs 100% Grass-Fed – #1 Best & Cleanest Protein